VIEW BY TOPIC

 Once you have landed your dream employees through a rigorous recruitment process, it is essential that you continue to invest in your decision by putting them through a thorough training process.
 Training great employees makes them a great asset and grow professionally, and this makes them stay in your company.

-Training is actually an element of recruitment.
+Training an employee is actually an element of recruitment.
 A new employee’s orientation and training set the tone for their entire employment; this includes their impression of your business, its systems, and respect for its leaders.
 This has an impact on your ability to retain good people and avoid unnecessary or redundant recruitment processes.

 Too often, businesses rely on junior employees to train new ones without any guidelines or ‘curriculum.’
 New employees are thrown into the deep end without clear expectations or an understanding of ‘how things are done around here.’